Worker visas in doubt as Trump immigration crackdown widens

 Some employers note traditional three-year renewable terms of H-1Bs have also been changing; one lawsuit by an organization representing information technology companies claims some visas were valid for only a few days or had expired before they were even received.

-Wang, 32, spent six years after college in his native China learning all he could about data and analytics.
-He got into the University of Southern California, interned at a major venture capital firm and wasted no time after finishing his master's before starting on another degree.
-He couch-surfed, passed up an enticing foreign job offer and amassed educational debt all in pursuit of the dream that ultimately came true: A six-figure Silicon Valley job.
+Wang, 32, got into the University of Southern California, interned at a major venture capital firm and wasted no time after finishing his master's before starting on another degree.
+His dream of a six-figure Silicon Valley job came true but disappeared quickly.

-As long as it took Wang to achieve his goal, it disappeared in record time.

 "I still believe in the American dream," he says.
 "It's just that I personally have to pursue it somewhere else."